 Definition of HHT

-90-95% of individuals with HHT will have nosebleeds by adulthood, but severity varies from infrequent and minor to daily and severe.
+Of individuals with HHT will have nosebleeds by adulthood, but severity varies from infrequent and minor to daily and severe.

-90-95% develop at least a few telangiectases (small red or purple spots) on the skin of the face and/or hands by middle age.
+Develop at least a few telangiectases (small red or purple spots) on the skin of the face and/or hands by middle age.

-20-25% develop significant gastric or intestinal bleeding, but rarely before 50 years of age unless affected with juvenile polyposis in conjunction with HHT.
+Develop significant gastric or intestinal bleeding, but rarely before 50 years of age unless affected with juvenile polyposis in conjunction with HHT.

-Lungs AVMs
+BRAIN AVMs

-5-20% have at least one brain AVM.
+Have at least one brain AVM.
 These can be present at any time in life, even at birth, and can cause serious complications.
 Routine screening is recommended.

-Liver AVMs
+LIVER AVMs

 Liver AVMs are relatively common, but only approximately 10% cause symptoms.